Worldly Treat

 Step 3: Make the dough

-Add the banana, browned butter, egg, orange zest, and flour mixture into the bowl of stand mixer with proofed yeast.
-Mix until it’s roughly combined.
+Add the banana, browned butter, egg, orange zest, and flour mixture into the bowl of a stand mixer with proofed yeast.
+Mix until it's roughly combined.

 Step 4: Knead